Local optician urges parents to support kids' learning with back-to-school eye test

 The plea follows a survey of Scrivens Opticians & Hearing Care customers¹, which has a branch on Market Street, that revealed an eye test (22%) was bottom of their priority list, only surpassed by arranging a haircut (36%).

-It's well-reported that up to 80% of learning is visual, making excellent vision crucial for academic success.2
+It's well-reported that up to 80% of learning is visual, making excellent vision crucial for academic success.

-Unfortunately, 65% of parents surveyed were unaware that the number of children requiring prescription glasses due to myopia (short-sightedness) is rising annually.

 Interestingly, parents believed the school holidays were more fun and carefree when they were young (74%) and that they spent more time playing outside with friends (85%).